-- · our actual or perceived ability to capture a substantial share of the anticipated growth in the market for natural gas as a vehicle fuel; - · successful implementation of our business plans, including our plan to build America's Natural Gas Highway; - the development, commercial availability and market adoption of natural gas as a vehicle fuel and engines that operate on natural gas, particularly natural gas engines that are well-suited for the heavy-duty trucking market, including the CWI 11.9 liter engine; - · production, sourcing and supply of LNG and RNG; - · changes in the worldwide prices for natural gas and for traditional vehicle fuels, such as gasoline and diesel; - \cdot $\;$ actual or perceived fluctuations in our operating results; - · sales of our common stock by us or our stockholders; - · a decline in demand for our common stock; - · the potential for oil and gas companies, natural gas utilities and others to enter the natural gas fuel market; - · changes in our key personnel; - · competitive developments; - · investor perception of our industry or our prospects; and - · changes in general economic and market conditions.
+- our actual or perceived ability to capture a substantial share of the anticipated growth in the market for natural gas as a vehicle fuel; - successful implementation of our business plans, including our plan to build America's Natural Gas Highway; - the development, commercial availability and market adoption of natural gas as a vehicle fuel and engines that operate on natural gas, particularly natural gas engines that are well-suited for the heavy-duty truck market, including the Cummins Westport ISX 12G engine, and the mix of such engines between CNG and LNG;

+- production, sourcing and supply of LNG and RNG; - · changes in the worldwide prices for natural gas and for traditional vehicle fuels, such as gasoline and diesel; - · actual or perceived fluctuations in our operating results; - · sales of our common stock by us or our stockholders; - a decline in demand for our common stock;

+- the potential for oil and gas companies, natural gas utilities and others to enter the natural gas fuel market; - · changes in our key personnel; - · competitive developments; - · investor perception of our industry or our prospects; and - · changes in general economic and market conditions.

-In addition, the securities markets have from time to time experienced significant price and volume fluctuations that are unrelated to the operating performance of particular companies, and in such instances, have affected the market prices of those securities.
+In addition, the securities markets have from time to time experienced significant price and volume fluctuations that are unrelated to the operating performance of particular companies, and in such instances, have affected the market prices of those companies' securities.
 These market fluctuations may also materially and adversely affect the market price of our common stock.